RohtanshSehgal/MailMag/Readme.md

-This is MailMag a library which provice bulk mailing at ease, all the functions are made and you just have to call them!
+This is MailMag a module which provide bulk mailing at ease, all the functions are made and you just have to call them!

 There are several functions for two classes  the functions are: